From Owner-Dependent & Unsellable → To Transferable with Options

 A few years later, the business had fundamentally changed.

-• A new owner would achieve the same results after I leave
+A new owner would achieve the same results I leave.

 I could step away for vacation during the peak season without disruption.